 The winter season may bring warm fires, hot chocolate and cozy socks to mind—but residents in the Northeast aren’t strangers to the bitter cold, snowy conditions that accompany the winter months.
-This year, the National Oceanic and Atmospheric Administration predicts that we will see above-average precipitation in the coming months.
+For 2022, the National Oceanic and Atmospheric Administration predicted that we will see above-average precipitation this year.

 Precipitation.
-For some of the Northeast—including parts of New York and Vermont—NOAA predicts that there is a 33-40% chance that there will be more precipitation this year.
+For some of the Northeast—including parts of New York and Vermont—NOAA predicted that there is a 33-40% chance that there will be more precipitation this year.
 However, for Connecticut, New Hampshire and New Jersey, it predicts that there is an equal chance that there will be less snow than normal, or more snow than normal.
-Time will tell.

 How do we prepare?